 As the creative culmination of a third generation pattern maker, designer, and sewer (Rachel), and a Contemporary Dance and Performance graduate (Joel), Frank & Dolly’s is a company bringing colourful, fun, unique clothing to colourful, fun, unique people—you!
 Not only are they masters of this but they’re also committed to ensuring that their supply chain is as clean as possible.
 Rachel and Joel “believe that every hand that touches the garment is a part of its journey”, and have even admitted to saying a big fat NO to many projects and opportunities because of their misalignment with the Frank & Dolly’s core values.

-The creative vision behind the Frank & Dolly’s designs is always progressing.
-In 2018, Joel and Rachel decided to pack up their three children and take off, and have been gallivanting around the world ever since.
-Living life on the road and experiencing things firsthand that many people would only dream of has created a constant stream of inspiration for Rachel and Joel, inspiration that is evident in all of the Frank & Dolly’s collections.
-The Linen Rose Knot Top and the Folk Dress, pieces that belong to the Egyptian Rose Collection, speak words of balmy nights and magical travels, and we’re hearing them loud and clear.
+In 2018, Joel and Rachel decided to pack up their three children and take off, seeking out small scale, independent and family run workshops where they got to know every single maker involved in their manufacturing process.
+They’re now settled in the beautiful balmy Byron Hinterland.
+Both these experiences- living life on the road and settling in subtropical Australia- has provided a constant stream of inspiration for Rachel and Joel, inspiration that is evident in all of the Frank & Dolly’s collections.
+The Linen Rose Dress and the Folk Skirt, pieces that belong to the Egyptian Rose Collection, speak words of summer nights and magical travels, and we’re hearing them loud and clear.